fynv/Three.V8/docs/Features.md

 A background is optional in a Three.V8 Scene.
 It is possible to integrate background/foreground layers from outside the engine.

-When user choose to use a background Three.V8, now we have the following options:
+When user choose to use a Three.V8 background, now we have the following options:

 [ColorBackground](https://github.com/fynv/Three.V8/blob/main/docs/UserScriptAPIs.md#colorbackground): Use a monotone color.